justinjaywang/llllogos/_logos/lacoste.markdown

 - apparel

+- symbolic
-- typographic
+- animal
-- sans-serif
+- crocodile
 notes: |-
   First version of logo in 1933.
-See also: [Lacoste logomark](/lacoste-2/)
+See also: [Lacoste wordmark](/lacoste-2/)
-pad: 0
 ---